Wedding Photography at Fulham Library

 Although I do move around, I’ve never had a couple complain that I was distracting.
 At this point, you’ll only have eyes for each other.

-A few seconds after the last shot, this one shows off some more of the room’s upper part.
+A few seconds after the last shot, this one shows off more of the room’s upper part.

 The all-important exchange of rings – the H&F registrars are very amenable to photography with few restrictions.